0xPolygon/polygon-docs/docs/zkEVM/architecture/effective-gas/zkevm-egp-strat.md

     The polled L1 gas price values are sent to users upon request individually.

-    A grace time-interval of 5 minutes, called $\texttt{MinAllowedPriceInterval}$, is given to the user.
+    A grace time interval of 5 minutes, called $\texttt{MinAllowedPriceInterval}$, is given to the user.

     It is recommended that the user sign their transactions with a gas price that is greater than the least of the gas prices in the 5-minute interval, otherwise is rejected for the RPC pre-execution stage.